Ja'far al-Sadiq: Shia Islam

+A plaque bearing a couplet in praise of Ja'far al-Sadiq, highlighting the importance of his hadiths in Shia Islam.

-While the Sunnis respect al-Sadiq as a transmitter of hadith and a jurist (Faqīh), Shiites view him as an imam and therefore infallible and record his sayings and actions in the works of hadith and jurisprudence (Fiqh).
+While the Sunnis respect al-Sadiq as a transmitter of hadith and a jurist (Faqīh), Shias view him as an Imam and therefore infallible and record his sayings and actions in the works of hadith and jurisprudence (Fiqh).
 In the Shia writings of the Imamiyya, his legal rulings constitute the most important source of Imamiyya law.
 In fact, the Imam's legal doctrine is called Ja'fari jurisprudence (Madhhab Ja'fari) by both the Imamis and the Sunnis in order to refer to his legal authority.
 The Shias considered al-Sadiq the only legitimate person who could represent the Sharia in his time and have the authority to rule.
 According to Imami Shi'as, Ja'far al-Sadiq, is the sixth imam who was responsible for turning the imamiya into a powerful intellectual movement during the late Umayyad and early Abbasid eras.
 Al-Sadiq is presented by Ya'qubi as one of the most respected personalities of his epoch, adding that it was customary to refer to al-Sadiq as "the learned one".